 Depending on the part of the country you’re from, you might have certain thoughts about which condiments you deem appropriate to put on your corn dog.
 In Texas, for example, many people consider it a cardinal sin to put ketchup on a corn dog; only mustard is appropriate.
 It’s also common for corn dog vendors to bring only mustard with them because the sugar in ketchup attracts wasps.
 When making them at home, feel free to use whichever type of condiment you like (check out our tips for keeping wasps away if your ketchup is creating a problem).
 A vegan-honey mustard sauce makes a nice addition, as do condiments like plant-based aioli.

 If you want to make a big batch of vegan corn dogs at home, you can also freeze them for later.
 Once you’ve fried them, let them cool down to room temperature and then pop them into a airtight container and place them in the freezer.
-They’ll keep for approximately 2 months!** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+They’ll keep for approximately 2 months!** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?